The European Club: Golf Course Review, Tee Times and Key Info

 RANKINGS

-Back in the 1980s, Irish golf writer and golf course architect, Pat Ruddy, who also created the fine parkland course at Druid's Glen, was determined to have a golf course of his own.
+Back in the 1980s, Irish golf writer and golf course architect, Pat Ruddy, who also created the fine parkland course at Druid's Glen, was determined to have a golf course of his own, maybe even one that would rank highly in our Top 100 Golf Courses UK & Ireland biennial list.

 Perhaps fearing that the scope to develop classic linksland into little pieces of golfing heaven would only diminish over time, he set out on a helicopter reconnaissance mission in 1987 to find the perfect spot.

 The fruits of that mission turned out to be Brittas Bay in County Wicklow, and six years later, dream became reality when his European Club opened for play there.
-It has enjoyed a place in the upper echelons of our Top 100 golf courses in the UK and Ireland rankings from the start.
-It also ranks very near the top when it comes to the best golf courses in Ireland.
+It has enjoyed a place in the upper echelons of our rankings from the start and also ranks very near the top when it comes to the best golf courses in Ireland.

 This is a course where glorious sea views and distinctive sleepered bunkers abound, and where the emphasis is very much on fun, despite the course being more than capable of testing the very best, as it did when hosting the Irish PGA Championship for three years from 2007.
 Padraig Harrington won them all!